clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 Build and install the kernel
 ****************************
-After changes have been made to the kernel SPEC file and config file, the kernel is ready to be compiled and packaged into an RPM.
+After changes have been made to the kernel source and RPM SPEC file, the kernel is ready to be compiled and packaged into an RPM.

 #.
 Start the compilation process by issuing the :command:`make build` command.